 About the sesame seeds.
 Sometimes you can buy toasted sesame seeds, but most of the time they aren't toasted.
-Even if they are toasted, toasting them again just before serving, as described below, brings the oils and aromas out.
+Even if they are toasted, toasting them again just before serving, as described below, brings out the oils and aromas.

-1) Using a sharp chef's knife or kitchen shears, separate the wings at the two joints to create drumettes, wingettes, and tips.
+1) Using a sharp chef's knife or kitchen shears, separate the wings at the two joints to create drummettes, wingettes, and tips.
 Freeze the tips for making chicken stock.

 2) Combine the miso paste, rice wine vinegar, mirin, honey, ginger, sesame oil, and water in a mixing bowl and blend well to combine.

 3) Place the wings in a large re-sealable freezer bag and add the marinade.
 Seal the bag while removing as much air as possible.
 Use fingers to work the wings inside the bag to ensure that they are evenly covered with the marinade.

 4) Refrigerate the wings for a minimum of two hours, overnight is better.